-The collateral requirements of SBA loans are the source of many common misconceptions.
+The requirements of SBA loan collateral are the source of many common misconceptions.
 Business owners often come into the process assuming if they don't have ample assets for collateral, they won't be approved for any SBA loan program.
 This is not entirely accurate when taking the full scope of SBA lending programs into account.

 At the same time, it's important to note that all SBA loans require some form of collateral from the borrower.
 Lenders of SBA loans need to meet the administration's minimum requirements, but make final collateral determinations on a case-by-case basis.
 Lenders are looking for proof that business borrowers have some "skin in the game."
-Collateral for SBA loans may take on many different forms, including:
+SBA loan collateral may take on many different forms, including:

 - Business assets such as real estate or equipment